amitd8/ZidExtractor/README.md

 `Host URL` - Includes the URL from which the file was downloaded

-`Referral URL` - Includes the URL that hoseted the download link
+`Referral URL` - Includes the website that contained the download link
 ## Running ZidExtractor
 Running `Invoke-ZidExtractor.ps1` with no parameters will result with an Error, Always supply a `-Scope`.